ricnogfer/pypsatopo/README.md

     python pypsatopo.py my_network.nc --file-output my_network.svg
     ```

-- PyPSATopo is able to generate the topographical representation a network in different formats, namely: [SVG](https://en.wikipedia.org/wiki/SVG), [PNG](https://en.wikipedia.org/wiki/PNG), [JPG](https://en.wikipedia.org/wiki/JPEG), [GIF](https://en.wikipedia.org/wiki/GIF) and [PS](https://en.wikipedia.org/wiki/Postscript).
+- PyPSATopo is able to generate the topographical representation of a network in different formats, namely: [SVG](https://en.wikipedia.org/wiki/SVG), [PNG](https://en.wikipedia.org/wiki/PNG), [JPG](https://en.wikipedia.org/wiki/JPEG), [GIF](https://en.wikipedia.org/wiki/GIF) and [PS](https://en.wikipedia.org/wiki/Postscript).
 To specify the format, set parameter `file_format` with the appropriate value.
 Otherwise, in case the parameter is not set, the default format is SVG.
 As an example, the following generates the topographical representation of a network in the GIF format:

     ```python
     pypsatopo.generate(my_network, file_format = "gif")